fan2/mkdocs/docs/blog/posts/toolchain/gas-directives.md

 - `.balign[lw] abs-expr, abs-expr, abs-expr`: Adjust the location counter to a particular storage boundary.
 The ﬁrst expression is the byte-multiple for the alignment request.

-    - For example, `.balign 16` will insert ﬁll bytes until the location counter is an even multiple of 16.
+    - For example, `.balign 16` = `.align 4` will insert ﬁll bytes until the location counter is an even multiple of 16.

 - `[.skip | .space] size, fill`: Allocate a large area of memory and initialize it all to the same value.
 It is very useful for declaring large arrays in the `.bss` section.